Blackened Chicken is an easy weeknight dinner. With my perfect Cajun Seasoning, you will fall in love with this delicious meal.

 Cutting Chicken into Cutlets

 Made by cutting a chicken breast in half, chicken cutlets make for a very quick dinner recipe.
+The thin chicken cooks really quickly, making this the perfect fast dinner hack.
 Butterfly the breast open using a very sharp knife, then finish by cutting it all the way through.

 You can purchase cutlets at your local grocery store meat counter, but I prefer to buy a pound of chicken breasts and cut them myself.
 See the photos below for how I do this.